sigmod/sqlpp/document.md

                      | <DIGITS> ( "." <DIGITS> )?
                      | "." <DIGITS>

 Literals (constants) in SQL++ can be strings, integers, floating point values, double values, boolean constants, special constant values like `NULL` and `MISSING`.
-The `NULL` value has "unknown" value semantics, identifical to nulls in the relational query language SQL.
+The `NULL` value is identifical to nulls in the relational query language SQL, which mean the value of a field is unknown.
 The `MISSING` value is only meaningful in the context of field accesses and it means a field does not exist in a record at all.

 The following are some simple examples of SQL++ literals.

 ##### Examples

     'a string'
+    "test string"
     42

+Different from standard SQL, double quotes are the same as single quotes and could also be used for string literals in SQL++.
+For delimited identifiers, we use backticks, i.e., \`id\`.

 #### <a id="Variable_references">Variable References